vinayak-sharda/TestAPI-1/README.md

 # TestAPI

-To test the branch deletion
+To test the branch deletion and after the new branch creation it will be automatically delted by the code.